medialab/xan/docs/cmd/partition.md

 sort the file on this column beforehand and use the -S/--sorted flag.

 Usage:
-    xan partition [options] <column> <outdir> [<input>]
+    xan partition [options] <column> [<input>]
     xan partition --help

 partition options:
+    -O, --out-dir <dir>        Where to write the chunks.
+Defaults to current working directory.
-    --filename <filename>    A filename template to use when constructing the names of the output files.
+    -f, --filename <filename>  A filename template to use when constructing the names of the output files.
 The string '{}' will be replaced by a value based on the value of the field, but sanitized for shell safety.
                                [default: {}.csv]
     -p, --prefix-length <n>    Truncate the partition column after the specified number of bytes when creating the output file.
     -S, --sorted               Use this flag if you know the file is sorted on the partition column in advance, so the command can run faster and with less memory and resources opened.
     --drop                     Drop the partition column from results.

 Common options:
     -h, --help             Display this message